syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 2. **Incorrect Dependency Type Application**: Ensure that the correct dependency type is specified for each task.
 If no type is mentioned, the default Finish-to-Start (FS) is applied.
 Verify that Id in the Predecessor field match the intended dependencies.

-3. **Misconfigured Task Hierarchy**: Parent and child task relationships must be set up correctly to maintain project coherence.
+3. **Incorrect Task Hierarchy Setup**: Parent and child task relationships must be set up correctly to maintain project coherence.
 Verify that parent tasks encompass all relevant subtasks and that dependencies do not bypass hierarchy rules.

 4. **Offset Mismatches**: Check that offsets (lag or lead time) are appropriately set.
 Only Day units are supported currently, so be sure to align expectations with this limitation.